エピソード

 2025/04/04

 What is happiness?
-How does it vary across cultures?
+How does it change across cultures?
 How might notions of happiness change for people with mental health challenges?
+What does it mean to live a “happy life”?

 The conversation also touches on the impact of mental health on happiness, the distinction between fleeting emotions and deeper life satisfaction, and how cultural norms can shape our understanding of what it means to live a happy life.